Fetling/fetling.github.io/README.md

 (I'm pretty sure that's the email for news)

 If you need more help.
-Contact me on Discord: fetling
+Contact me on Discord: kirbtrig